Later What'sNEW Apr - Jun 2019

 These observations come from a thoroughgoing analysis of certain cellulase genes in leaf-eating beetles.

 We suppose that macroevolutionary advances must be ultimately supplied by the horizontal gene transfer (HGT) of lengthy new programming.
 The acquired enzyme analysed here, for example, is more than 200 amino acids (600 exonic nucleotides) long.
 After installation, we think accelerated point mutations allow new genes and their duplicates to become optimized for new situations.
 Optimization (microevolution by our definition) may be possible with only a few (1 - 10) amino acid substitutions in the right places, as Busch et al. report (see chart, right).
-In sum, this study describes a scenario that matches our suppositions.Functional diversification of horizontally acquired glycoside hydrolase family 45 (GH45) proteins in Phytophaga beetles [PDF] by André Busch, Etienne G. J. Danchin and Yannick Pauchet, BMC Evolutionary Biology, doi:10.1186/s12862-019-1429-9, 10 May 2019.
+In sum, this study affirms the scenario we advocate.Functional diversification of horizontally acquired glycoside hydrolase family 45 (GH45) proteins in Phytophaga beetles [PDF] by André Busch, Etienne G. J. Danchin and Yannick Pauchet, BMC Evolutionary Biology, doi:10.1186/s12862-019-1429-9, 10 May 2019.

 ...we combined functional and phylogenetic analyses to unravel the origin, evolution and functional diversification of the GH45 family in Phytophaga beetles.